DOCA NVMe Emulation Application Guide

 New SPDK RPCs

-Since the DOCA transport requires specific configurations that are not covered by the existing SPDK RPCs and differ from other transports (e.g., managing emulation managers), custom RPCs must be implemented to expose these options to users:
+Since the DOCA transport requires specific configurations that are not covered by the existing SPDK RPCs and differ from other transports, such as managing emulation managers, we need to implement custom RPCs to expose these options to users:

 RPC